INDICATE ALL PROJECTED INCOME AND EXPENDITURES FOR PROPOSED PROJECT

 All air travel paid with grant funds must be on U.S. air carriers.

-• Mileage Allowance: $0.585 per mile (destinations and mileage must be included).
+• Mileage allowance: $0.655 per mile per mile (destinations and mileage must be included).

-• Per Diem Allowance: Up to $90 per night for lodging and $35 per day for meals ($8 for breakfast, $12 for lunch, $15 for dinner).
+• Per diem allowance: Up to $98 per night for lodging and $59 per day for meals (Breakfast= $13 Lunch=$15 Dinner = $26 Incidentals = $5 ).
 NMHC will generally fund meals only if an overnight stay is required.
-Applicants may budget for higher rates for travel costs, provided the difference between NMHC and budgeted rates comes from other sources (third party or sponsor’s cash or in-kind donations).
+Grant funds should only be used on the days related to the scholars presentation.
+Applicants may budget for higher rates for travel costs, provided the difference between NMHC and budgeted rates comes from other sources (external supporters, the Sponsoring Organization's funds or in-kind donations).
 Higher rates for per diem food costs are disallowed for inclusion as in-kind contributions.